risc0/risc0-foundry-template/contracts/README.md

 Specifically:
 - `ImageID.sol`: contains the ImageIDs for the guests implemented in the [methods] directory.
-- `elf.sol`: contains the path of the guest binaries implemented in the [methods] directory.
+- `Elf.sol`: contains the path of the guest binaries implemented in the [methods] directory.
 This contract is saved in the `tests` directory in the root of this template.

 The Solidity libraries for Bonsai can be found at [github.com/risc0/risc0-ethereum].